ArcaneWizard/ArcaneWizard.github.io/README.md

 - Get reminded to fill out ur activity/prodictivty every 30 min

 Code Notes:
-- index.html is associated with the JavaScript and CSS files in the activity folder.
+- index.html is associated with the JavaScript and CSS files in the productivity folder.